-Evidence shows that the Romans built the Via Clodia on an existing Etrurian road, but the first historical documents mentioning the Via Clodia don’t appear until the latter part of the third century BC.
+Evidence shows that the Romans built the Via Clodia on an existing Etrurian road, but the first historical documents mentioning it doesn’t appear until the latter part of the third century BC.
 It has also been proven that the Via Clodia was entirely paved by 225 BC, which is important because it gives some idea of how advanced the ancient Romans were in terms of construction.
 They were very careful and precise in every aspect of their work, which is why much of their architectural efforts still stand today.

 The exact location of the Via Clodia is between two major consular roads, the Via Cassia and the Via Aurelia.
-There is however, a major difference between the Via Clodia and these others, primarily in the way they were used.
-The Via Cassia and Via Aurelia were long range roads intended to move an army rapidly through Italy in order to defend it, or to send troops to new colonies or battlefields outside Italy.
-Via Clodia, however, was a commercial route and was designed specifically to respond to the trade needs of the Etrurian colonies.
-The relations between the Romans and the Etrurians are still a big mystery but clearly there was some interaction between the two which bridged the transition between the dusk of the Etrurians and the dawn of the Roman Empire.
+There is, however, a major difference between the Via Clodia and these others, primarily in the way they were used.
+The Via Cassia and Via Aurelia were long-range roads intended to move an army rapidly through Italy in order to defend it or to send troops to new colonies or battlefields outside Italy.
+Via Clodia, however, was a commercial route and was designed specifically to respond to the trade needs of the Etruria colonies.
+The relations between the Romans and the Etrurians are still a big mystery, but clearly, there was some interaction between the two which bridged the transition between the dusk of the Etrurians and the dawn of the Roman Empire.

-It has not been proven definitively, but it is likely that the ancient Romans actually used the route that the Via Clodia was built on to colonize the Etrurian region before constructing the Via Clodia itself.
-The Roman army conquered the Etrurians after 310 BC but before the construction of the Via Clodia, so the only reasons to justify an investment of resources and manpower to a project as small as the Via Clodia were the trade necessities that this particular area required after being pacified.
+It has not been proven definitively, but it is likely that the ancient Romans actually used the route that the Via Clodia was built to colonize the Etrurian region before constructing the Via Clodia itself.
+So, the only reasons to justify an investment of resources and manpower to a project as small as the Via Clodia were the trade necessities that this particular area required after being pacified.